OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 November 2001.md

 - Help is on the way for Laura and Ark.
 - They were reminded that what they do is valuable for people who seek their help.
-- Despite emotional exhaustion and attacks, the need to persist was affirmed.

 ---

 ## Books, Research, and Cultural Commentary

-- The first half of '**Noah**' as written presents an accurate set of perceptions.
 - No additional subjects need to be added; advice given: "Just finish."

 ---